bcgov/cas-registration/docs/developer-environment-setup-mac-os.md

 ## Commit Message Conventions

 We use [gitlint](https://jorisroovers.com/gitlint/) to check commit message formatting.
-You can enable it by using `pre-commit install --hook-type commit-msg`.
+It is managed automatically by prek — no separate install required.
+Enable it with `prek install --hook-type commit-msg`.

 This project follows the commit message conventions outlined by [Conventional Commits](https://www.conventionalcommits.org/).
 Besides the standard commit types (message prefixes) **feat** and **fix**, we use some other types described there based on the Angular convention; some common ones among those are **test**, **docs**, **chore** and **refactor**.
 You can find the configuration details in the [.gitlint](../.gitlint) file